Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Abstract

 \section{Abstract}

-The increasing number of protein-based metamaterials demands reliable and efficient methods to study the physicochemical properties they may display.
+The increasing number of protein-based metamaterials demands reliable and efficient theoretical and computational methods to study the physicochemical properties they may display.
 In this regard, we develop a simulation strategy based on Molecular Dynamics (MD) that addresses the geometric degrees of freedom of an auxetic two-dimensional protein crystal.
-This model consists of a network of impenetrable rigid squares linked through massless rigid rods, thus featuring a large number of both holonomic and nonholonomic constraints.
-Our MD methodology is optimized to study highly constrained systems and allows for the simulation of long time dynamics with reasonably large timesteps.
-The data extracted from the simulations shows a persistent motional interdependence among the protein subunits in the crystal.
-We characterize the dynamical correlations featured by these subunits and identify two regimes characterized by their locality or nonlocality, depending on the geometric parameters of the crystal.
-From the same data, we also calculate the Poisson\rq{}s (longitudinal to axial strain) ratio of the crystal, and learn that, due to holonomic constraints (rigidness of the rod links), the crystal remains auxetic even after significant changes in the original geometry.
-The nonholonomic ones (collisions between subunits) increase the number of inhomogeneous deformations of the crystal, thus driving it away from an isotropic response.
-Our work provides the first simulation of the dynamics of protein crystals and offers insights into promising mechanical properties afforded by these materials.
+This model consists of a network of impenetrable rigid squares linked through massless rigid rods.
+Our MD methodology extends the well-known protocols SHAKE and RATTLE to include highly non-linear holonomic and non-holonomic constraints, with emphasis on collision detection and response between anisotropic rigid bodies.
+The presented method enables the simulation of long-time dynamics with reasonably large time-steps.
+The data extracted from the simulations allow the characterization of the dynamical correlations featured by the protein subunits, which show a persistent motional interdependence across the array.
+On the other hand, non-holonomic constraints (collisions between subunits) increase the number of inhomogeneous deformations of the network, thus driving it away from an isotropic response.
+Our work provides the first long-timescale simulation of the dynamics of protein crystals and offers insights into promising mechanical properties afforded by these materials.